-Artificial intelligence (AI) may seem far away, but it’s already having a major impact on the jobs that provide workers with the soft skills so necessary in customer service (aka the patient experience).
+Artificial intelligence (AI) may seem far away.
+Still, it’s already having a major impact on the jobs that provide workers with the soft skills necessary in customer service (aka the patient experience).
 Healthcare has witnessed a large-scale shift in communication preferences, and interpersonal and communication skills are in demand now more than ever.

 The Impact of Artificial Intelligence

 AI (and automation) have firmly taken root in the healthcare ecosystem as they support improved clinical outcomes and optimal administrative and financial decision-making.
-The potential for AI’s role in improving the patient experience is driving innovation, allowing healthcare organizations and research facilities to develop leading-edge ways to solve some of the greatest challenges facing the industry.
+The potential for AI’s role in improving patient experience is driving innovation, allowing healthcare organizations and research facilities to develop leading-edge ways to solve some of the industry’s greatest challenges.